-Several options are available for men whose penis will not get or stay hard (erection).
+Several options are available for those whose penis will not get or stay hard (erection).
 Penile implant surgery places inflatable or semi-rigid rods into the penis.
 In some cases, surgery can improve blood flow to the penis.
-If the man does not want surgery, male hormones may be given.
+If they do not want surgery, hormones may be given.
 Oral and injectable medications can cause an erection.
 External suction devices can make the penis hard enough for intercourse, but they require time and hand strength.
 Doctors with special training in impotence can give information on all options as well as their advantages, disadvantages, and side effects.

 What can be done if the problem is psychological?

 Feeling worried, anxious, or depressed is normal when faced with a serious loss such as kidney disease and kidney failure.
 These emotions can cause loss of energy and lower interest in many activities, including sex.
 If a sexual problem does occur, embarrassment and guilt often follow.
 Fear that the problem will happen again may cause the person to shy away from sexual situations.
 Relaxation exercises can help to control these fears.
 Regular physical exercise and activity help keep the mind busy and can improve physical condition and body image.
 If sexual problems continue, sex therapy can help.
 Even if the problem is psychological, some of the treatment options mentioned for physical problems may be helpful.

 Sex therapy deals with the sexual problems of couples and individuals.
 The first step in sex therapy may be sexual education for the individual or couple.
 The therapist may assign activities to be done at home.
 These include communication exercises, stress reduction activities, and practicing ways of improving skills in giving and receiving enjoyable touches.
 Sex therapy can help with problems such as low sexual interest, trouble in reaching climax or reaching climax too soon, pain during sexual activity, and erection difficulties.
 Therapy also can help a person work through the effects of chronic illness on sexual functioning.